 Posted on Aug 2, 2012 by Nathan Marz

-I'm happy to announce the release of Storm 0.8.0.
+I'm happy to announce the release of Apache Storm 0.8.0.
 This is a huge release.
 Thanks to everyone who tested out the dev release and helped find and fix issues.
 And thanks to everyone who contributed pull requests.
 There's one big new thing available in the release: Trident.
 You may have heard me hint about Trident before, and now it's finally public.

-Trident is a higher level abstraction for Storm.
+Trident is a higher level abstraction for Apache Storm.
 It allows you to seamlessly mix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying.
 If you're familiar with high level batch processing tools like Pig or Cascading, the concepts of Trident will be very familiar - Trident has joins, aggregations, grouping, functions, and filters.
 In addition to these, Trident adds primitives for doing stateful, incremental processing on top of any database or persistence store.
 Trident has consistent, exactly-once semantics, so it is easy to reason about Trident topologies.
-Trident is bundled with Storm, and you can read documentation about it on this page (start with "Trident tutorial").
+Trident is bundled with Apache Storm, and you can read documentation about it on this page (start with "Trident tutorial").

 Trident supersedes both LinearDRPCTopologyBuilder and transactional topologies, both of which will be deprecated soon and eventually removed from the codebase.